bytzcurrency/slate-mn-setup/README.md

 **Step 17**

 Once you see that the masternode synced by accepting all the blocks on the network, go to your "control wallet".
-Select "Masternodes" and click on "Start All"
+Select "Masternodes" and click on "Start MISSING".